0xRad1ant/Cybersecurity-Tools/README.md

 ---

 Thank you for visiting Cybersecurity Tools!
-We hope you find the resources here valuable and encourage you to contribute to making cybersecurity knowledge accessible to everyone.
+We hope you find the resources here valuable and encourage you to contribute to making cybersecurity knowledge accessible to everyone